 *minor spoilers contained herein*

-This impressive debut stand alone novel with first person narrative began with the announcement of how much time had lapsed since the lovers had last seen each other, since the young woman had become aware her love had broken her heart, and since they had first met…
+This impressive debut standalone novel with a first-person narrative began with the announcement of how much time had elapsed since the lovers had last seen each other since the young woman had become aware her love had broken her heart, and since they had first met…

 Ian unashamedly flirted with her while her parents, his cousin and his wife, and her boyfriend were seated at the table with them.
 She thought herself a “horrible person” because she loved his audacity.
 Ian was immediately taken with her and set about asking questions and using body language that set Sparrow’s heart pounding.

 Ian came into Sparrow’s life as she and her best friend, Tessa, were preparing to leave home in San Jose, California for New York City, where Sparrow would be taking literary courses at NYU.
 Sparrow was very much the product of her proper upbringing.
 She considered her parents “wonderful.”
 Her father was a pastor and she felt her only job being a pastor’s daughter was to be "perfect."
 She didn't use curse words or slang—preferring “meaningful” words instead.
 Her love of books, reading, and writing was evident in how effectively she was able to express herself.
 In fact, as a songwriter, Ian was no slouch in the area of communicating – orally and in writing.